 What Is Squash?

-Squash is a racquet sport that originated in England and was first played in the mid-19th century.
-It is played on an enclosed four-walled court.
-The front wall has a low "tin" strip along the bottom that the ball must clear to stay in play.
-The objective of the game is to hit the ball against one of the walls, making it impossible for your opponent to return it.
+Squash is a racquet sport that originated in England in the mid-19th century.
+It is played on an enclosed four-walled court, with a low "tin" strip along the bottom of the front wall that the ball must clear to stay in play.
+The aim is to hit the ball against the front wall so your opponent cannot return it.

-A squash match can be played as singles (one player on each side) or doubles (two players on each side).
-It requires players to have quick reflexes, good hand-eye coordination, and excellent cardiovascular endurance.
-The game is known for its intense rallies and quick pace, making it physically demanding.
-After decades of campaigning, squash will make its Olympic debut at the LA 2028 Games — a milestone moment for the sport.
+It is played as singles (one player each side) or doubles (two each side) and rewards quick reflexes, good hand-eye coordination, and excellent cardiovascular endurance.
+Known for intense rallies and a quick pace, it is physically demanding.
+After decades of campaigning, squash will make its Olympic debut at the LA 2028 Games, a milestone for the sport.

 What Is Tennis?